Police ID man fatally shot by St. Louis officer

-ST. LOUIS – St. Louis police have identified the man fatally shot by an officer.
+ST. LOUIS, MO. – St. Louis police have identified the man fatally shot by an officer.

 Police on Friday identified the man as 26-year-old Rodnell Cotton of St. Louis.
 He was shot Thursday after allegedly shooting an officer in the thigh.
 Another officer returned fire, killing Cotton.